On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling: Hyperparameter Tuning for RL Training

 \section{Hyperparameter Tuning for RL Training}

-For all \RL{} experiments in Section~\ref{sec:se_updating} and Appendix~\ref{app:se_updating}), we tune \PROPS{}, \PPOBuffer{}, and \PPO{} separately using a hyperparameter sweep over parameters listed in Table~\ref{tab:se_updating_hyperparams_sweep} and fix the hyperparameters in Table~\ref{tab:se_updating_hyperparams_fixed} across all experiments.
+For all RL experiments in Section~\ref{sec:se_updating} and Appendix~\ref{app:se_updating}, we tune PROPS, PPO-Buffer, and PPO separately using a hyperparameter sweep over parameters listed in Table~\ref{tab:se_updating_hyperparams_sweep} and fix the hyperparameters in Table~\ref{tab:se_updating_hyperparams_fixed} across all experiments.
 Since we consider a wide range of hyperparameter values, we ran 10 independent training runs for each hyperparameter setting.
-We then performed 50 independent training runs for the hyperparameters settings yielding the largest returns at the end of \RL{} training.
+We then performed 50 independent training runs for the hyperparameter settings yielding the largest returns at the end of RL training.
 We report results for these hyperparameters in the main paper.
-Fig.~\ref{fig:sweep} shows training curves obtained from a subset of our hyperparameter sweep.